PROFESSOR BOB NOWLAN

 I am a full professor as of August 20, 2012, promoted from associate professor--in response to positive recommendations from from the UWEC English Department Full Professor Committee, UWEC English Department Chair Carmen Manning, UWEC College of Arts and Sciences Dean Marty Wood, UWEC Provost Patricia Kleine, and UWEC Chancellor Brian Levin-Stankevich.

 I served as English Department Personnel Committee Chair through the end of the 2012-2013 academic year; I began this position in the summer of 2011.
 I served as a member of the University Academic Policies Committee since the start of the fall 2009 semester through the end of the spring 2013 semester.
 At that same time I began work as a Senator representing the Department of English in our University Senate, which I have been recently re-elected to do through the end of the spring 2017 semester.
-I am also currently a member of the English Department Literature Committee, responsible for ongoing review of literature and culture course offerings; as a member of this committee I have also served as a 'point person' for the following courses: Introduction to Film, Video, and Moving-Image Culture; Introduction to Texts; Introduction to Theory and Criticism; Topics in Film, Video, and Moving-Image Culture; Studies in Theory and Criticism; and Seminar in Theory and Criticism.
+I am a member of the English Department Critical Studies in Literatures, Cultures, and Film emphasis area.

 I was born in

 Belvidere, Illinois on May 6, 1961 (and, interestingly

 enough, given my present location, conceived in Madison, Wisconsin-the

 previous summer).
 I lived the first year of my life in Marengo,

 before moving to South Bend, Indiana where I lived for the next seven

 years.
 I then moved to Wallingford, Connecticut where I lived